ninjasource/lis2dw12/README.md

 ## Features

 This crate implements the `RawAccelerometer<I16x3>` trait by default.
-If you want need the `Accelerometer` trait then enable the `out_f32` feature.
+If you need the `Accelerometer` trait then enable the `out_f32` feature.
 For example:

 ```toml
 # cargo.toml